 \section{Motivating examples}

-We start with some examples that illustrate the main ideas behind our strategy.
-The automorphisms in the following examples are known to be order-preserving by the work of Perron and Rolfsen in \cite{PerronRolfsen03}.
-We will give a different proof that they are order-preserving to motivate our strategy.
+We start with a simple example that illustrates the main ideas behind our strategy.
+The automorphism in the following example is known to be order-preserving by the work of Perron and Rolfsen in \cite{PerronRolfsen03}.
+We will give a different proof that it is order-preserving to motivate our strategy.

-The source of our examples come from the Artin action of braid groups $B_n$ on $F$, the free group on $n$ generators.
-Recall the braid group $B_n$ is generated by $n-1$ generators subject $\sigma_i$ for $1\leq i \leq n-1$ subject to the following relations:
+The example comes from the Artin action of braid groups $B_n$ on $F$, the free group on $n$ generators.
+Recall the braid group $B_n$ is generated by $n-1$ generators $\sigma_i$ for $1\leq i \leq n-1$ subject to the following relations:

 The Artin action of the braid group $B_n$ on the free group $F$ of rank $n$, $\Theta:B_n \to \Aut(F)$, is given by the following formula

 where $\{x_j \mid 1 \leq j \leq n\}$ is a free basis of $F$.